 Instructions

-- In a mixing bowl, add the whipping cream, powdered sugar and vanilla extract, beat using the electric mixer until a stiff peak forms.
+- In a mixing bowl, add the heavy cream, powdered sugar and vanilla extract, beat using the electric mixer until a stiff peak forms.

 - Now, spread a layer of the whipped cream (about ½ cup) in the bottom of a 20 cm springform and layer the cookies in one layer (don't leave big spaces between the cookies).